Product

 EdgeMQ: the AI data hose into your S3

-Writes each request to a durable write-ahead log (WAL) on NVMe at the edge.
+Writes each request to a durable write-ahead log (WAL) on NVMe at the edge, and publishes commit markers so your jobs know what's safe to read.

 Handles bursts and reconnect storms with bounded queues and backpressure.

-Compresses and ships segments into your S3 bucket.
+Compresses segments and ships them into your S3 bucket under structured prefixes.

 From your point of view, S3 just keeps filling with fresh, trustworthy data you can build ML pipelines on.